 MAJOR IN SPANISH

-The requirements for a Major in Spanish are 28 credits beyond Spanish 202, including at least one course at the 400 level in each of the following areas: (a) language/linguistics; (b) literature; and (c) culture.
+The requirements for a Major in Spanish are 28 credits beyond Spanish 202, including at least one course at the 400 level in both of the following areas: (a) language/linguistics and (b) culture.
 Study abroad and other transfer credits may apply toward the major, but a minimum of 14 credits must be taken at The University of Akron.
 You must also satisfy all university and college requirements, including:

 42 credits of General Education courses;